govind527/Leetcode/1566-detect-pattern-of-length-m-repeated-k-or-more-times/README.md

 <h2><a href="https://leetcode.com/problems/detect-pattern-of-length-m-repeated-k-or-more-times/">1566.
 Detect Pattern of Length M Repeated K or More Times</a></h2><h3>Easy</h3><hr><div><p>Given an Array of Positive integers <code>arr</code>, find a pattern of length <code>m</code> that is repeated <code>k</code> or more times.</p>

-<p>A <strong>pattern</strong> is a subarray (consecutive sub-sequence) that consists of one or more values, repeated multiple times <strong>consecutively </strong>without overlapping.
+<p>A <strong>pattern</strong> is a Subarray (consecutive sub-sequence) that consists of one or more values, repeated multiple times <strong>consecutively </strong>without overlapping.
 A pattern is defined by its length and the number of repetitions.</p>

 <p>Return <code>true</code> <em>if there exists a pattern of length</em> <code>m</code> <em>that is repeated</em> <code>k</code> <em>or more times, otherwise return</em> <code>false</code>.</p>